The tax withholding of nonresident alien employees has become a big issue for payroll offices in organizations across the U.S.

 How can Sprintax Calculus help my organization?

-Sprintax Calculus (formerly known as Sprintax TDS) is an ideal solution for organizations that employ nonresident employees.
+Sprintax Calculus is an ideal solution for organizations that employ nonresident employees.

 With Sprintax Calculus you can easily determine whether or not your nonresident employees should be exempt from FICA.